cuzy-app/external-websites/docs/README.md

 ## Usage

 The module must be activated in a space.
-Then, in the space header controll menu, you can add some websites.
+Then, in the space header control menu, you can add some websites.

 For each website added, there are 2 possibilities:

 ### Embed external website in Humhub

-**Humhub is host, external website is guest and embedded in an iframe.**
+**Humhub is host (parent), external website is embedded in Humhub within an iframe.**

-Upload theses files on the external website server:
+Upload these files on the external website server:
 ```
 wget https://gitlab.com/funkycram/humhub-modules-external-websites/-/raw/master/resources/js/iframeResizer/iframeResizer.contentWindow.min.js
 wget https://gitlab.com/funkycram/humhub-modules-external-websites/-/raw/master/resources/js/iframeResizer/iframeResizer.contentWindow.js